fewtarius/photonbbs/README.md

 PhotonBBS is capable of multinode support across multiple hosts or containers.
 If deploying PhotonBBS using NFS for shared storage, caching must be disabled on the NFS client using mount options lookupcache=none and noac.
 If this is a shared mountpoint, these options could degrade performance of other applications.

+### Admin Account

 Once your BBS is configured, connect via telnet and create your sysop account.
-After logging in and successfully creating the account, you must edit the user dat to grant yourself administrative rights to the BBS.
+After logging in and successfully creating the account, use the user editor to grant yourself administrative rights to the BBS.

     $ docker ps